StDoses72/Corque-AI-agent/README.md

 - The first time you run it, the database will be created automatically
 - Email sending requires your email credentials in the `.env` file
-- Web search needs a Tavily API key (you can get one at tavily.com)
+- Web search and daily news need a Tavily API key (you can get one at tavily.com)
 - The agent is designed to be direct and helpful - it won't give you extra suggestions unless you ask

 ## Troubleshooting